North Atlantic Waveguide, Dry Intrusion, and Downstream Impact Campaign

 October 2025 – February 2026

-White Paper for the North Atlantic Waveguide, Dry Intrusion, and Downstream Impact Campaign (NAWDIC) in Winter 2023/2024
+The following descriptions are from the white Paper for the North Atlantic Waveguide, Dry Intrusion, and Downstream Impact Campaign (NAWDIC) in Winter 2023/2024.

 Context of the mission proposal